Follow the step by step process or choose what situation that best describes you:

 Legal specialty certification

-If you wish to pursue an area of legal specialty certification, the National Board of Legal Specialty Certification is a great place to start.
+If you wish to pursue an area of legal specialty certification, consult this list of Private Organizations with ABA-Accredited Certification Programs.
 Certifications for qualified attorneys are available in civil, criminal, and family law; social security disability advocacy and civil trial law advocacy.
-You will be asked to apply and pass a certification examination before certification is granted.
-The Alaska State Coordinator for NBLSC is Ward Merdes, who can be contacted by phone at 907-452-5400 or by email at email@example.com.
+Most organizations ask you to apply and pass a certification examination before certification is granted.

 Requirements for maintaining license

 In order to maintain your legal license to practice in Alaska, you must fulfill Mandatory Continuing Legal Education requirements (MCLE) under Alaska Bar rules.
 This entails completing three hours of ethics courses each year.
-You are encouraged to earn nine additional MCLE credits each year, but this is not mandatory.
+You are encouraged to earn nine additional VCLE (Voluntary Continuing Legal Education) credits each year, but this is not mandatory.
 You must report the three hours of ethics coursework you complete each year to the Bar.

 Court Systems in Alaska